CEO Simon Henry claims he's apologised - Nadia Lim says he hasn't

 "We had assumed it had been emailed to her, turns out it had been couriered to her."

-The board has made clear to Henry the standards expected of him as a CEO and the comments he has made have no place in DGL, or in the wider community, the statement said.
+The board has made clear to Henry the standards expected of him as a chief executive and the comments he has made have no place in DGL, or in the wider community, the statement said.

 "The board will be taking steps to ensure there is no repeat of this incident."